Jim Crow (character)

-The character conventionally dresses in rags and wears a battered hat and torn shoes.
+The character conventionally dresses in rags and wears a battered hat and torn pants.
 Rice applied blackface makeup made of burnt cork to his face and hands and impersonated a very nimble and irreverently witty African-American field-hand who sang, "Come listen all you galls and boys, I'm going to sing a little song, my name is Jim Crow, weel about and turn about and do jis so, eb'ry time I weel about I jump Jim Crow."

 Origin

 The actual origin of the Jim Crow character has been lost to legend.
 One story claims it is Rice's emulation of a black slave that he had seen on his travels throughout the Southern United States, whose owner was one Mr. Crow.
 Several sources describe Rice encountering an elderly black stableman working in one of the river towns where Rice was performing.
 According to some accounts, the man had a crooked leg and a deformed shoulder.
 He was singing about Jim Crow and punctuating each stanza with a little jump.
 According to Edmon S. Conner, an actor who worked with Rice early in his career, the alleged encounter happened in Louisville, Kentucky.
 Conner and Rice were both engaged for a summer season at the city theater, which at the back overlooked a livery stable.
 An elderly and deformed slave working in the stable yard often performed a song and dance he had improvised for his own amusement.
 The actors saw him, and Rice "watched him closely, and saw that there was a character unknown to the stage.
 He wrote several verses, changed the air somewhat, quickened it a good deal, made up exactly like Daddy, and sang it to a Louisville audience.
 They were wild with delight..."
 According to Conner, the livery stable was owned by a white man named Crow, whose name the elderly slave adopted.

-A more likely explanation behind the origin of the character is that Rice had observed and absorbed African American traditional song and dance over many years.
+A more likely explanation behind the origin of the character is that Rice had observed and absorbed African-American traditional song and dance over many years.
 He grew up in a racially integrated Manhattan neighborhood, and later Rice toured the Southern slave states.
 According to the reminiscences of Isaac Odell, a former minstrel who described the development of the genre in an interview given in 1907, Rice appeared on stage at Louisville, Kentucky, in the 1830s and learned there to mimic local black speech: "Coming to New York he opened up at the old Park Theatre, where he introduced his Jim Crow act, impersonating a black slave.
 He sang a song, 'I Turn About and Wheel About', and each night composed new verses for it, catching on with the public and making a great name for himself."